-d.
+e.
 Promote ICT skills

 As part of an overall approach which ensures that education and training systems better reflect labour market needs, the EU must continuously develop a policy framework that will promote ICT skills and encourage Member States best practices in these areas.
+Business, academia, schools, government and organisations should work together to develop a high level digital skills strategy that would facilitate global talent mobility.

-To tackle the problem at source, it is important to introduce learning computer programming from the primary to secondary school stage and in a curricular way, through educational solutions that have been promoted for years from organisations like MIT.
+To tackle the problems at source, it is important to introduce learning computer programming from the primary to secondary school stage and in a curricular way, through educational solutions that have been promoted for years from organisations like MIT.
 These solutions have been successful not only in improving the abilities of students in computational thinking skills, but also in innovation and creativity.